geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab4_Ex2_Implement_Identity_Synch.md

 6. In the **Print Operators Properties** window, select the **Members** tab and then select the **Add** button.

-7. In the **Select Users, Contacts, Computers, Service Accounts, or Groups** window, in the **Enter the object names to select** field, type the following names (type all three at once with a semi-colon separating them), and then select **Check Names**:
+7. In the **Select Users, Contacts, Computers, Service Accounts, or Groups** window, in the **Enter the object names to select** field, type the following names (type all three at once with a semi-colon separating them):

 	- **Ashlee Pickett**